VIISON/composer-rules-plugin/README.md

 Caveats
 -------

-* At this time, only the `composer install` use case is supported.
+* At this time, only the `composer install` use case is considered supported.
-  `composer update` and others may be broken by usage of this plugin.
+  `composer update` may not work for all scenarios.

 * This plugin may not work correctly or interfere with other Composer plugins/installers.